hoangduytran/blender-manual/manual/extensions/getting_started.rst

       ["files", "network", "clipboard", "camera", "microphone"].
    :tags: List of tags.
 See the :doc:`list of available tags <./tags>`.
    :platforms:
       List of supported platforms.
-If ommitted, the extension will be available in all operating systems.
+If omitted, the extension will be available in all operating systems.
       The available options are
       ["windows-amd64", "windows-arm64", "macos-x86_64", "macos-arm64", "linux-x86_64"]
    :wheels: List of relative file-paths :doc:`Python Wheels <./python_wheels>`.